lzfelix/evolving-ncrf/README.md

 Next, each selected epoch for each candidate must be loaded and used to predict in the validation and test sets.
-The validation predictions are going to be used to learn the ensemble, while the test set predictions are going to be used in the last step to evaluate the learnt embeddings.
+The validation predictions are going to be used to learn the ensemble, while the test set predictions are going to be used in the last step to evaluate the learnt ensembles.

 To perform this step using the previuos example, use `python predict_on_minima.py dsC_softmax (model_name) dsC (dataset_name) cand_predictions/dsC_softmax`.
 This will populate the folder `cand_predictions/dsC_softmax/` with the predictions performed by the models under `checkpoints` in the aforementioned JSON file.
 Further, these filenames must be used to manually update the `experiments/specs.json`, for instance: